 Cross-country running - distance running over natural terrain - is easy to find in Sonoma County.
 With 11 California State Parks and 55 Sonoma County Regional Parks, you can run as often and as long as you like without ever hitting the same trail twice.

 Here are just a few cross-country trails to get you started:

 Armstrong Redwoods State Natural Reserve & Austin Creek State Recreation Area:

-These two magnificent parks, Armstrong Redwoods SNR and Austin Creek SRA, directly connect.
+These two magnificent parks, Armstrong Redwoods State Natural Reserve and Austin Creek State Recreation Area, directly connect.
 The result?
 You can create a run that can range from short, flat, and redwood-surrounded to a long-distance challenge through varied and often steep terrain.